janelsemple/markdown-blog/README.md

 ## Elastic Search

 Sometimes you may have to clear out the current index and re-index everything.
-Currently elasticsearch.ts is configured to do that every time as with the amount of current data in the project it is really no time at all to re-index everything again.
-This can be particularly use
+There is a commented out line in `elastisearch.ts` that will delete all the indexes so you can start over.

 ## To build static pages and serve